Eamonn McCarron

 Eamonn Kaspar Finley McCarron (born 14 September 2007) is a New Zealand professional footballer who plays as a goalkeeper for the Wellington Phoenix.

 Club career

+Youth career

+McCarron attended St Patrick's College, Wellington.

 Wellington Phoenix

 McCarron made his professional debut for the Wellington Phoenix on 10 August 2025 in an Australia Cup match against Nunawading City.
-The Phoenix won 1–0, with McCarron keeping a clean-sheet.
+The Phoenix won 1–0, with McCarron keeping a clean sheet.
+McCarron made his A-League Men debut on 21 December 2025 after starting goalkeeper Josh Oluwayemi suffered an injury 10 minutes into the match.
+On 3 January 2026, the Phoenix defeated away with McCarron keeping the team's first clean sheet of the A-League season.
+Head coach Giancarlo Italiano praised McCarron for his performance.

+On 28 May 2026, McCarron was signed to his first professional contract with the Phoenix.
+The club signed him until the end of the 2028–29 season.

 International career

 McCarron was called up for the New Zealand U17's for 2023 OFC U-17 Championship on 14 December 2022.
 He made his debut on 14 January 2023, in a 11–0 win over American Samoa.
 On 31 October 2023, McCarron was called up to the New Zealand U17 squad for the 2023 FIFA U-17 World Cup, yet didn't make an appearance.

-McCarron was first called up for the New Zealand U20's for the 2024 OFC U-19 Men's Championship, though he did not make an appearnace.
+McCarron was first called up for the New Zealand U20's for the 2024 OFC U-19 Men's Championship, though he did not make an appearance.